-TABLE IV APE Obtained by A2 Simulations Where the Height Difference Between the CU and the Highest Anchor Was Increased for the Optimal X and Y Positions smallest APE, acquired from previous simulations.
+Simulations were used to evaluate how different height differences along the z coordinate between the anchors and the CU impact on the anchors' APE.
+Height-difference simulations used the x and y coordinates from the positions with the smallest APE, acquired from previous simulations.
 The height difference was increased throughout the simulation, up to 28 m in the GYM scenario and 12 m in the LAB scenario.
-With these values, the height differences between the anchors and the CMs were the same as the longest edge of the anchor's floor layout (see Table I).
-These conditions provide better spatial information for the anchor calibration, as additional CMs improve the coplanarity of the anchor configuration.
+With these values, the height differences between the anchor's floor layout (Table I).
+These conditions provide better spatial information for the anchor calibration, as additional calibration modules improve the co-planarity of the anchor configuration.